omise/bluepine/README.md

 #### Using default params `params: true`

-As we've seen in the example above.
-Set `params: true` indicates that we want to use default params for this method.
+As we've seen in the previous example, `params: true` indicates that we want to use default params for this method.

 ```ruby
 post :create, path: "/", params: true
 ```

-#### Using subset of default params's attributes `params: %i[...]`
+#### Using subset of default params' attributes `params: %i[...]`

-Let's say we want to use only some of default params's attrbiute e.g. `currency` (but not other attributes).
-We can specify it like this.
+Assume that we want to use only some of the default params' attrbiutes, e.g. `currency` (but not other attributes).
+We can specify it as follows.

 ```ruby
 patch :update, path: "/:id", params: %i[currency]
 ```

-In this case it will re-use only `currency` attribute for validation.
+In this case, it will use only `currency` attribute for validation.

-#### Excluding some of default params's attributes `exclude: true`
+#### Excluding some of default params' attributes `exclude: true`

-Let's say the `update` method doesn't need the `default params`'s `amount` attribute (but still want to use all other attributes).
+Let's say the `update` method doesn't need the `amount` attribute from the `default params`' (but still want to use all other attributes).
 We can specify it as follows.

 ```ruby
 patch :update, path: "/:id", params: %i[amount], exclude: true